METALS-LME copper hovers near 5-mth peak, consolidates gains

 Three month LME nickel

-Three month LME tin ($1 = 6.2010 Chinese Yuan Renminbi) ($1 = 6.1975 Chinese Yuan Renminbi) (Reporting by Melanie Burton; Editing by Joseph Radford, Richard Pullin and Subhranshu Sahu)
+Three month LME tin ($1 = 6.2010 Chinese Yuan Renminbi) (Reporting by Melanie Burton; Editing by Joseph Radford)

 * Says agreed a new GBP 280 million revolving credit facility with a syndicate of banks Source text for Eikon: Further company coverage: